MorganRO8/LoA/README.md

 Be sure to replace example_small_molecule.json with the actual file you want to use.

+If the `def_search_terms` list contains only `"local"` and `maybe_search_terms` is set to `"none"`, LoA will skip the scraping step and instead process every file found in the `scraped_docs` directory.
+This mode is useful when you have already downloaded all the papers you want to analyze.
+Any directories inside `scraped_docs` are ignored.

 Example json files for small molecules, proteins, and peptides can be found in job_scripts.
 The decimer_synthesis.json configuration focuses on synthesis papers rich in chemical figures so DECIMER insertion can be tested easily.